 - Do you need to take immediate action to secure the safety of the pupil? - If you are concerned that a pupil might be in immediate danger or at risk of significant harm you must act immediately and before the end of the school day.
 A decision may need to be taken about whether it is safe for the pupil to return home. - Report your concerns directly to a member of the safeguarding team, as soon as possible.
-Where possible, this should be done 'face to face'. - In the first instance our Designated Safeguarding Lead Laura Gibbard.
-01793 677471

-If the DSL is unavailable, please report to our deputy DSLs Katherine Holder or Katy Mann

-• If your concern relates to child on child abuse, refer also to Part 2 of this document and see also Part 5 of Keeping Children Safe In Education.
+Where possible, this should be done 'face to face'.
+In the first instance our Designated Safeguarding Lead Laura Gibbard 01793 677471 If the DSL is unavailable, please report to our deputy DSLs are Kat Read or Katy Mann 01793 677471.
+If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
+If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
+If this is you, please refer to 'Role of DSL'. - If your concern relates to child on child abuse, refer also to Part 2 of this document and see also Part 5 of Keeping Children Safe In Education.